chiara-mauri/Accurate-interpretable-generative-model-for-image-based-prediction/README.md

 Training the model is performed by:

-python runTraining.py -nLatentValues <LatentValues>
+python runTraining.py -nLatentValues < LatentValues >

 where

--LatentValues contains all the values for the number of latent variables that you want to try.
+- -LatentValues contains all the values for the number of latent variables that you want to try.
 E.g. -nLatentValues 20,50,100

 Optional parameters:
-- sp
+- -sp
-- n
+- -n
-- dp
+- -dp
-- th
+- -th

 The code assumes that training data are provided in the following format: